Draftstars Review – Fantasy Sports Covered

 Draftstars set a wanted score, and the players compete to reach the target.
 When the league is settled, the prize is split equally between all the players that have passed the threshold.
 I like this game as well since it doesn’t force you to compete against other contenders.
 Instead of that, you only focus on reaching the set number of points.

-Now when you know how DFS works in general and what kinds of games are available, you’re ready to get involved in some real fantasy sports action!
-I have made a quick step-by-step guide to help you get started.
+Now you know how Draftstars works in general and what kinds of games are available, you’re ready to get involved in some real fantasy sports action!
+I have included a quick step-by-step guide in this Draftstars review to help you get started.

-Since every sport has a different scoring, Draftstars have separate rules on how real-life points are recalculated into fantasy points.
+Since every sport is scored differently, Draftstars have separate rules on how real-life points are recalculated into fantasy points.
 I will dissect how it’s done for a few of the most popular sports.
 In case you want to learn more details about Draftstars scoring, take a look at their site.
-If something is still unclear, I suggest you contact the customer support.
-I did it myself a couple of times before, so don’t be afraid to ask!
+If something is still unclear, I suggest you contact customer support.
+I’ve done this myself a number of times, so don’t be afraid to ask!

-When the footy season is in full swing, it is one of the most popular fantasy sports events.
+When footy season is in full swing, this is one of the most popular fantasy sports events.
 With Draftstars, you can enter fantasy leagues for every single AFL match.
 You need to choose 9 players, 2 forwards, 3 midfielders, 2 defenders and a ruckman.
-Check out the Draftstars AFL scoring board.
+Here’s how AFL points are awarded at Draftstars:

 |Free Kick Against||-3|

 Draftstars also covers almost every NRL clash.
-Select the event you like from the lobby and draft 2 wingers/full backs, 1 centre, 1 half, 2 second row forwards, 1 hooker and 2 front-row forwards.
+Select the event you like from the Draftstars lobby and draft 2 wingers/full backs, 1 centre, 1 half, 2 second row forwards, 1 hooker and 2 front-row forwards.
 Buy-ins usually range from $2 to $15 for the big prizes, while you can even play for free in some cases.
-Here is the Draftstars NRL scoring.
+This is how Draftstars divvy out points for fantasy NRL: